 However, in recent years, organizations in both the private and public sectors are increasingly focused on understanding their talent-related gaps — and what it will take to close them.
 Companies like Amazon have rolled out daily assessment questions for their employees, and government agencies have devoted special task forces to take on the issue.
 Through these efforts, we’ve seen several strategies emerge for improving the way organizations assess and start to close their talent-related gaps.

 Listen to your current, past, and prospective employees

-Survey candidates in your hiring pipeline
+Survey candidates in your hiring pipeline.

-Capture information as part of exit interviews
+Capture information as part of exit interviews.